Data Science and Machine Learning Internship ...

 Output – [ 0.
 0.30103 0.47712125]

 By this, we come to the end of this python numpy tutorial.
 We have covered all the basics of python numpy, so you can start practicing now.
-The more you practice the more you will learn.
-So this is it, I hope you guys are clear about each and every aspect that I have discussed above.
-After this python numpy, I will be coming up with more blogs for analytics, matplotlib, python class, scikit-learn.
-Stay tuned!
+The more you practice, the more you will learn.

 Got a question for us?
-Please mention it in the comments section of this “Python Numpy ” blog and we will get back to you as soon as possible.
+Please mention it in the comments section of this “Python Numpy Tutorial ” and we will get back to you as soon as possible.

 To get in-depth knowledge on Python along with its various applications, you can enroll for live Python online training with 24/7 support and lifetime access.